magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'initial.snapPoint',
           description: 'Optionally provide an initial snap point for the drawer to snap to.
-Ignored if <code>initial.open</code> is not set.',
+Ignored if snap points are not specified.',
           code: ['label']
         },
         {